Food waste caddies

 - Dairy products, such as cheese

 - Eggs and egg shells

 - Solid fats and oils (we cannot accept liquids)

 What not to put in your food caddy

 - Packaging - no cellophane, polystyrene, nets, pots, tubs, trays or jars (soft plastic bags can be used as caddy liners).

 - Flowers and leaves from house plants - these should be put in the green-lidded bin.

-- Liquid fats and oils - these can be stored in a disposable plastic bottle and recycled at the oil bank at your local Household Waste Recycling Centre.
+- Liquids - for example, milk, fats and oils.
+Oils can be stored in a disposable plastic bottle and recycled at the oil bank at your local Household Waste Recycling Centre.
 Please don't pour fats and oils down the sink as this can cause serious drain and sewer issues.